 Authentication is identity-based.
 Each user is authenticated by the module upon initial access to the module.
 As required by FIPS 140-2, there are two roles in the security appliances that operators may assume: a Crypto Officer role and User role.
 The administrator of the security appliances assumes the Crypto Officer role in order to configure and maintain the router using Crypto Officer services, while the Users exercise only the basic User services.
-The module also supports RADIUS and TACACS+ as another means of authentication.
+The module also supports RADIUS and TACACS+ as another means of authentication, allowing the storage of usernames and passwords on an external server as opposed to using the module's internal database for storage.

 The User and Crypto Officer passwords and all shared secrets must each be at least eight (8) characters long, including at least one letter and at least one number character, in length (enforced procedurally).
 See the Secure Operation section for more information.
-If six (6) integers, one (1) special character and one (1) alphabet are used without repetition for an eight (8) digit PIN, the probability of randomly guessing the correct sequence is one (1) in 832,000,000.
-In order to successfully guess the sequence in one minute would require the ability to make over 13,000,000 guesses per second, which far exceeds the operational capabilities of the module.
+If six (6) integers, one (1) special character and one (1) alphabet are used without repetition for an eight (8) digit PIN, the probability of randomly guessing the correct sequence is one (1) in 251,596,800.
+This is calculated by performing $10 \times 9 \times 8 \times 7 \times 6 \times 5 \times 32 \times 52$.
+In order to successfully guess the sequence in one minute would require the ability to make over 4,193,280 guesses per second, which far exceeds the operational capabilities of the module.
 Including the rest of the alphanumeric characters drastically decreases the odds of guessing the correct sequence."

-Additionally, when using RSA based authentication, RSA key pair has modulus size of 1024 bits to 2048 bits, thus providing between 80 bits and 112 bits of strength.
-Assuming the low end of that range, an attacker would have a 1 in $2^{80}$ chance of randomly obtaining the key, which is much stronger than the one in a million chance required by FIPS 140-2.
-To exceed a one in 100,000 probability of a successful random key guess in one minute, an attacker would have to be capable of approximately $1.8 \times 10^{21}$ attempts per minute, which far exceeds the operational capabilities of the modules to support
+Additionally, when using RSA based authentication, RSA key pair has modulus size of 2048 bits to 4096 bits, thus providing between 112 bits and 224 bits of strength.
+Assuming the low end of that range, an attacker would have a 1 in 2112 chance of randomly obtaining the key, which is much stronger than the one in a million chance required by FIPS 140-2.
+To exceed a one in 100,000 probability of a successful random key guess in one minute, an attacker would have to be capable of approximately 1.8×10^{21} attempts per minute, which far exceeds the operational capabilities of the modules to support